View Current

 2. Annual reporting and analysis of performance of student outcomes.

-(87) Executive Director Academic Operations is accountable for ensuring this Policy and associated procedures are fully implemented and adhered to by all relevant staff and stakeholders.
+(87) Executive Director Education Excellence is accountable for ensuring this Policy and associated procedures are fully implemented and adhered to by all relevant staff and stakeholders.

 (88) Higher Education Academic Board is responsible to review the application of relevant policy and procedure in relation to progress, process, and outcomes of assessment.